Michman-dev/docs/source/servers/daemons.md

 :::info
-While you can use Daemons feature to manage your Django queues, Michman has a dedicated feature specifically for that - [Queues][docs-queues].
+While you can use Daemons feature to manage your Django queues, Michman has a dedicated feature specifically for that - [Queues.][docs-queues]
 :::